21 Perfect Things to Do in Tuscaloosa, Alabama (+ Travel Guide!)

 The first thing to pack for Tuscaloosa is always your travel insurance documents.

-When it comes to other packing, remember that Tuscaloosa is in the south so for most of the year, you’ll get by just fine in some shorts and T-shirts.
+So, for most of the year, you’ll get by just fine with shorts and T-shirts.

-Check out this awesome UA women’s shirt or don the whole family in this Bama hoodie.
+Check out this awesome UA women’s shirt, or don the whole family in this Bama hoodie.

-You can also show your pride in these crew socks or a Bama baseball hat.
+You can also show your pride in these crew socks, or a Bama baseball hat.

 This is another great “Roll Tide” shirt to wear around town!